wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 ## Create a webhook automation
 Automate a webhook based on an action with the W&B App UI.
 To do this, you will first establish a webhook, then you will configure the webhook automation.

-### Add a secret for authentication
+### Add a secret for authentication or authorization
-Define a team secret to ensure the authenticity and integrity of data transmitted from payloads.

-:::note
+Secrets are team-level variables that let you obfuscate private strings such as credentials, API keys, passwords, tokens, and more.
+W&B recommends you use secrets to store any string that you want to protect the plain text content of.

+To use a secret in your webhook, you must first add that secret to your team's secret manager.

+:::info
+* Only W&B Admins can create, edit, or delete a secret.
 * Secrets are available if you use:
   * W&B SaaS public cloud; or
-  * W&B Server in a Kubernetes cluster
+  * W&B Server in an Azure deployment
 * Skip this section if the external server you send HTTP POST requests to does not use secrets.

+If you are on deployment type or environment not listed above, connect with your account team to discuss what options are available for using secrets in W&B and the timeline for integration with GCP's and AWS's secret store.
 :::

+There are two types of secrets W&B suggests that you create when you use a webhook automation:

+* **Access tokens**: Authorize senders to help secure webhook requests
+* **Secret**: Ensure the authenticity and integrity of data transmitted from payloads

+Follow the instructions below to create a webhook:

 1. Navigate to the W&B App UI.
 2. Click on **Team Settings**.